Kushaltho/osticket-prereqs/README.md

 <img src="https://i.imgur.com/vb5bYkr.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Since we havent created the resouce group for the VM yet, we will let it create one for us.
 Memorize or (not the best pratice but its only for this )write down the username and password.
-We will choose a windows OS , with 4vpc(so you can run the VM quicker)  leave the default setttings for the Network, Disk.
+We will choose a windows OS , with 4vpc(so you can run the VM quicker)  leave the default setttings for the Network, Disk and create the VM.
 </p>
 <br />